openlab-at-city-tech/openlab/wp-content/plugins/resize-image-after-upload/readme.txt

 == Changelog ==

+= 1.5.0 =
+* [Added] Ability to force re-compression even if resize is not required.
+* [Fix] Compression quality value was not adhered to.

 = 1.4.2 =
-* [update] Added ability to enter a resize value of zero (0) to prevent resizing in a particular dimension.
+* [Update] Added ability to enter a resize value of zero (0) to prevent resizing in a particular dimension.

 = 1.4.1 =
-* [fix] Reverting code back to how it was in v1.3.0 after previous premature deployment of v1.4.0.
+* [Fix] Reverting code back to how it was in v1.3.0 after previous premature deployment of v1.4.0.
 Please use this version.

 = 1.4.0 =
-* [error] Code was deployed prematurely and should not have made its way to the live repository.
+* [Error] Code was deployed prematurely and should not have made its way to the live repository.
 Please do NOT use this version.

 = 1.3.0 =
-* [update] Added ability to set the JPEG compression quality level when JPEGs are resized.
+* [Update] Added ability to set the JPEG compression quality level when JPEGs are resized.
 Default is 90.

 = 1.2.0 =
 * [Update] Now only runs images through the resizer if required, i.e. the image is actually larger than the max height/width.